-Applicants must submit a complete academic record from all previous university studies, as well as subsequent transcripts until the applicant has received the Admissions Committee's final decision.
+Applicants must submit a complete academic record from all previous post-secondary studies, as well as subsequent transcripts until the applicant has received the Admissions Committee's final decision.

 Applicants have three different ways to submit their transcripts:

-- Transcripts for studies performed in Quebec universities may be submitted electronically via the BCI system (formerly know as CREPUQ).
+- Transcripts for studies performed in Quebec universities may be submitted electronically via the BCI system (formerly known as CREPUQ).
 Applicants must contact the Registrar of their home university and ask for this arrangement.

 - All other transcripts must be uploaded via Minerva.
 Transcripts received in this manner are considered unofficial.
 Applicants will only be asked for official transcripts (sent to us by mail in an envelope sealed by the Registrar of the issuing institution) if and when offered admission to the program.
 Our offer of admission will be contingent upon the receipt and verification of these official documents.
 If you have uploaded unofficial transcripts, you are not required to submit official transcripts until we request them from you.

 NOTE: McGill University reserves the right to require official academic credentials at any time during the admissions process, and rescind any offer of admission made if discrepancies between unofficial and official transcript(s) are found.

 It is the applicant's responsibility to ensure that all required transcripts are submitted as early as possible.

 - BCI transcripts: Applicants need not submit paper-based official transcripts of studies performed in Quebec universities to the Admissions Office, if these transcripts are submitted electronically via the BCI system.

 - McGill Transcripts: Applicants need not submit official transcripts of studies at McGill University to the Admissions Office.
 The Admissions Office obtains these results directly from McGill's Enrolment Services.
 However, applicants who had participated in an exchange during their program at McGill must submit a transcript.